strategineer/personal-website/content/bin/rpg/xmooks/index.md

 ## Fatal Wounds

 A PC has 3 rounds to clear all their Fatal Wounds or they die.
-They can attempt to remove a Fatal Wound on their turn by rolling 1 on a d6.
+They can attempt to remove a Fatal Wound on their turn by rolling 1 on a `d6`.
 PCs with Fatal Wounds are unconscious.
 This does not mean they are quiet or asleep (they can be screaming and holding a stump), but it means they cannot take conscious or deliberate actions.
 Remove oldest Fatal Wounds first.
-You may want to use different coloured d6s to represent Fatal Wounds acquired on different rounds.

 Up to two adjacent allies can try to remove Fatal Wounds from a dying character by spending their turn doctoring the wounded PC and then rolling under ½ Intelligence (unless they have a useful skill).